-I recommended that you change the default tagline of your site to something related to the content of your site to avoid confusion.
+I recommended that you change the default tagline of your site to something related to your site's content to avoid confusion.
 In WordPress, edit the tagline box under Settings > General.

 22. Add Metadata to All Your Posts and Pages

-For those who are not familiar with it, metadata is a collection of information used by search engines to determine whether your content is relevant.
+For those unfamiliar with it, metadata is a collection of information used by search engines to determine whether your content is relevant.
 In addition to a broad range of metadata elements, there are two that are particularly important:

 - Title tags: Search engine results display this title.
-Titles should be no longer than 60 characters, and they should describe the page accurately.
+Titles should be no longer than 60 characters and describe the page accurately.

-- Meta descriptions: There is a short description underneath your title tags that explains what the page is all about.
+- Meta descriptions: A short description underneath your title tags explains what the page is all about.
 You should limit your descriptions to between 50 and 155 characters – any more will result in your description being cut off.

 For your site to rank well in SERPs, you should create titles and meta descriptions that contain the main focus keyword you want to rank for.

 Your website should also have metadata on all pages.
-You should apply the same principles to any new content you post in the future as well.
+You should also apply the same principles to any new content you post in the future.

-Verify your content for spelling and grammar errors, as well as duplicate meta descriptions.
+Verify your content for spelling and grammar errors and duplicate meta descriptions.
 You have a better chance of organic traffic coming your way if your metadata is SEO optimized.